 ENF brings Actions, Orders and Administrative Hearing Decisions for violations of the laws administered by the Division of Corporations.
 ENF may also assist in the criminal investigation and prosecution of the laws stated above, and refer criminal violations to the appropriate United States Attorney, Attorney General or District Attorney for prosecution.

 The California Consumer Financial Protection Law gives the Department of Financial Protection and Innovation increased oversight over financial services not currently subject to the department’s regulatory oversight.
 This includes new regulatory powers to protect consumers from unfair, deceptive, or abusive practices committed by currently unlicensed financial services or products.
 DFPI now has authority to oversee what DFPI refers to as, “previously unregulated industries,” including debt collectors, rent to own contracts, consumer credit reporting companies, credit repair companies, private, for-profit school funding companies and others.
-California DOJ does regulate and registers credit repair providers, but for some reason, DFPI’s website refers to such providers as “unregulated.”
+California DOJ does regulate and register credit repair providers, but for some reason, DFPI’s website refers to such providers as “unregulated.”

 Department of Financial Protection and Innovation (DFPI) licenses and regulates: